 All in all, annual contribution is ideal for people who can expect windfall each year like 13th month bonus, incentives, or Christmas gifts from godparents.
 Instead of spending your extra cash, you can contribute them to your MP2.

-MP2: Investing regularly versus investing one-time big time
+MP2: Investing regularly versus investing one-time

 The second question is about choosing between periodic and one-time investments in Pag-ibig MP2.
 Which strategy gives you the most bang for your buck?

+Since the lock-in period is 5 years, the one-time contribution is set at ₱30,000.
+That’s ₱500 x 12 months x 5 years.
 Just like the previous example, the same average dividend rate is used to make projection for the next five years.

 From the previous example, the total amount for annual strategy at the end of the lock-in period is ₱36,478.58, which is still lower than what you could expect from the one-time strategy.

-What does this all mean?
 If you have the money that you can afford to set aside for the next half a decade, then putting it into MP2 one-time makes sense.

-It’s also worth repeating that you’re better off putting in a small amount monthly than saving in a piggy-bank and only invest when it reaches ₱30,000.
-You’re going to miss so much opportunity for passive income.
+It’s also worth repeating that you’re better off putting in a small amount monthly into MP2 rather than saving in a piggy-bank and only invest when it reaches ₱30,000.
+You’re going to miss the opportunity for passive income.

 MP2: Annual or compounded dividend?

 As you may already know, after reading the guide on Pag-ibig MP2, you are given two choices on how to receive your dividends.

 The verdict?
-Patience indeed is a virtue, and it’s a virtue that gets rewarded in the end.
+Patience indeed is a virtue and it’s a virtue that gets rewarded in the end.
 If you can, wait until the lock-in period lapses.

 To wrap up this article, here are the strategies to make the most out of your MP2 savings account.

-- If you have an annual windfall like bonuses or Christmas gifts, putting it one-time is a better strategy than spreading it throughout the year .
+- Windfall.
+If you have an annual windfall like bonuses or Christmas gifts, putting it one-time is a better strategy than spreading it throughout the year .